csbg/Hands-on-Biomedical-Data/day3.md

 # A more complex example
 In this exercise, we will repeat the analysis from the introductory exercise, but analyze all six stimuli compared to PBS controls.

+**NOTE:** In this exercise, make sure to **split the genes between the different stimuli** when reporting numbers of genes, performing, enrichment, etc. It can be interesting to report which gene is regulated by *any* stimulus but ultimately we want to compare the genes affected by *each* stimulus!

 ## Setup
 First load packages.
 ```R